zahrabayim/shinyCircos-V2.0-input-generator/README.md

 3. Place the input files (GSE184994_norm_log2_ratios_annotated.xlsx) and (1-s2.0-S2162253123000240-mmc2.xlsx) inside a folder named data/.
 GSE184994_norm_log2_ratios_annotated.xlsx is a normalized expression matrix in Excel format,and 1-s2.0-S2162253123000240-mmc2.xlsx is an Excel file that consists of gene lists for each module.

-4. Run the script to generate BED files and correlation data for shinyCircos visualization.
+4. Run the script to generate BED files for shinyCircos-V2.0 visualization.

 ##Requirements